 Malaysia Airlines

-With Malaysia Airlines, flights to Taipei, Wuhan, and Kathmandu are particularly worthwhile:
+With Malaysia Airlines, flights to Taipei, Shanghai, and Kathmandu are particularly worthwhile:

 Cathay Pacific

-With Cathay Pacific, flights to Indonesia are particularly worthwhile: Jakarta, Bali, and Surabaya are all just over 2,000 miles away.
-In addition, Sapporo in the north of Japan is also a good option.
+With Cathay Pacific, flights to Indonesia are particularly interesting: Jakarta, Bali, and Surabaya are all just over 2,000 miles away.
+In addition, Sapporo in the north of Japan is also a good option, as well as India’s East Coast.

 Qantas

-Down under, long domestic flights with Qantas, e.g. between Perth – Sydney / Cairns, are interesting:
+Down under, long domestic flights with Qantas, e.g. between Perth – Sydney / Brisbane, are interesting.
+The airports of Broome (BME

 Qatar Airways